taw00/howto/howto-dashes.md

   &emsp;_merry&hyphen;go&hyphen;round_
   &emsp;978&hyphen;0&hyphen;226&hyphen;15906&hyphen;5&nbsp;(ISBN)

-**En dashes** are not used as often, but are intended to be used for expressions of range (time, numbers, etc.), most often as a replacement for the word "to", and indicate that the values are inclusive:
+**En dashes** are not used as often as hyphens and em dashes, but are intended to be used for expressions of range (time, numbers, etc.), most often as a replacement for the word "to" or "through" in that context, and indicate that the values are inclusive.
+Authors will often simply use a hyphen in place of an en dash:
   &emsp;_Years 1900&ndash;2000._
   &emsp;_The New York&ndash;San Francisco route._
   &emsp;_The score was 27&ndash;17._

-**Em dashes** are used for two primary purposes: 1.
-They are used to indicate a stronger break in a sentence than commas or parentheses.
-2. They are used similarly to colons, but with a smidge more drama.
+**Em dashes** are used for three primary purposes: 1. to indicate a stronger break in a sentence than commas or parentheses, 2. to be used similarly to colons, but with a smidge more drama, and 3. to indicate interruptions in dialogue.

 Em dashes in place of commas or parenthesis:
   &emsp;_The anniversary of the eruption of Mount St. Helens&mdash;May 18, 1980&mdash;brought_